The Book of Mormon (musical): Instrumentation

+† In the West End and UK Tour productions, the Woodwind part is reduced to just Flute, Piccolo, Alto Saxophone and Clarinet.

 Original Broadway cast recording

 A cast recording of the original Broadway production was released on May 17, 2011, by Ghostlight Records.
 All of the songs featured on stage are present on the recording with the exception of "I Am Here For You" (Reprise), "Hasa Diga Eebowai" (Reprise) and "You and Me (But Mostly Me)" (Reprise).
 "Hello" (Reprise) and the "Encore" are attached to the end of the last track of the CD, titled, "Tomorrow Is a Latter Day".
 A free preview of the entire recording was released on NPR starting on May 9, 2011.
 Excerpts from the cast recording are featured in an extended Fresh Air interview.

 During its first week of its iTunes Store release, the recording became "the fastest-selling Broadway cast album in iTunes history," according to representatives for the production, ranking No. 2 on its day of release on the iTunes Top 10 Chart.
 According to Playbill, "It's a rare occurrence for a Broadway cast album to place among the iTunes best sellers."
 The record has received positive reviews, with Rolling Stone calling the recording an "outstanding album that highlights the wit of the lyrics and the incredible tunefulness of the songs while leaving you desperate to score tickets to see the actual show."
 Although the cast album had a respectable debut on the US Billboard 200 chart in its initial week of release, after the show's success at the 2011 Tony Awards, the record rapidly ascended the chart to number three, making it the highest-charting Broadway cast album in over four decades.

 A vinyl version was released on May 19, 2017.